nushell/nushell.github.io/commands/docs/move.md

 ## Flags

- -  `--after, - {string}`: the column that will precede the columns moved
+ -  `--after {string}`: the column that will precede the columns moved
- -  `--before, - {string}`: the column that will be the next after the columns moved
+ -  `--before {string}`: the column that will be the next after the columns moved

 ## Parameters